 This graduate audiology program is a four-year post-baccalaureate program of study that culminates in eligibility for certification in audiology granted by the American-Speech-Language-Hearing Association and for licensure in audiology as awarded by the Virginia Board of Audiology and Speech Pathology.
-Students admitted to this program are matriculated into an intensive curriculum developed to prepare doctoral-level practitioners.
+Students admitted to this program are matriculated into a focused curriculum developed to prepare doctoral-level practitioners.

 No students will be allowed to matriculate with the intention of earning a master's as the terminal degree, though the master's degree will still be available should it be determined that such a degree may need to be employed for selected students.

 Credit

 Required Courses Hours

 CSD 511.
 Instrumentation in Audiology 3

 CSD 512.
-Anatomy and Physiology of the Auditory 3
+Anatomy and Physiology of the Auditory and Vestibular Systems 3

-and Vestibular Systems

 CSD 514.
 Audiologic Assessment I 3

 CSD 515.
 Human Communication and Aural Rehabilitation 3

 CSD 521.
 Speech Perception: Models & Theories 3

 CSD 523.
 Psychoacoustics 3

 CSD 524.
 Audiologic Assessment II 3

 CSD 531.
 Industrial Audiology 2

 CSD 532.
 Counseling in Audiology 2

 CSD 533.
 Business Applications 3

 CSD 600.
 Research in Audiology 3

 CSD 611.
 Neurophysiologic Measures I 5

 CSD 612.
 Hearing Aids I 4

 CSD 621.
 Neurophysiologic Measures II 5

 CSD 622.
 Hearing Aids II 4

 CSD 631.
 Neurophysiologic Measures III 3

 CSD 633.
 Auditory Pathophysiology 3

 CSD 711.
 Pediatric Audiology 3

 CSD 721.
 Digital Signal Processing 3

 CSD 731.
 Medical Audiology 3

 CSD 791.
 Directed Clinical Research 1

-CSD 791.
-Directed Clinical Research 2

 CSD 792.
+Directed Clinical Research 1

-Directed Clinical Research 3
+CSD 793.
+Directed Clinical Research 1

+CSD 920.
+Dissertation 1-12

-Seminars 3
+Seminars

-2

 CSD 510.
-Seminar in Audiology CSD 525.
 Seminar in Audiology 2

-CSD 610.
+CSD 525.
 Seminar in Audiology 2

 CSD 610.
-Seminar in Audiology CSD 620.
 Seminar in Audiology 2

+CSD 620.
+Seminar in Audiology 2

 CSD 710.
 Seminar in Audiology 2

 CSD 720.
 Seminar in Audiology 2

 CSD 810.
 Professional Seminar in Audiology 2

 CSD 820.
 Professional Seminar in Audiology 2

 CSD 830.
 Professional Seminar in Audiology 2

 Clinical Practicum

 CSD 519.
 Audiology Internship 2

 CSD 539.
 Audiology Internship 2

 CSD 619.
 Audiology Internship 2

 CSD 629.
 Audiology Internship 2

 CSD 639.
 Audiology Externship 3

 CSD 719.
 Audiology Externship 3

 CSD 729.
 Audiology Externship 3

 CSD 819.
-Audiology Residency 6
+Audiology Residency 1-6

 CSD 829.
-Audiology Residency 6
+Audiology Residency 1-6

 CSD 839.
-Audiology Residency 6
+Audiology Residency 1-6

 PSYC 600.
 Introduction to Measurement and Statistics 3

 PSYC 605.
 Research and Inferential Statistics 3

+Total Hours 101-116

-Master of Science in Speech-Language Pathology
+Master of Science in Speech- Language Pathology

-The masters degree program in speech-language pathology is designed to provide a broad spectrum of academic and professional preparation experiences necessary for the education of specialists who deal with disorders of human communication.
+The masters degree program in speech-language pathology is designed to provide a broad spectrum of academic and practicum experiences necessary for the education of specialists who deal with disorders of human communication and swallowing.

 Clinical practical experiences are available in a wide range of professional settings including the JMU Applied Laboratory, various hospital and rehabilitation programs, and the public schools.
-The academic and clinical components of the program are consistent with the requirements for certification in speech-language pathology by the American Speech-Language-Hearing Association and for health and education licensures in speech-language pathology by the state of Virginia.
-Applicants should have completed a minimum of 24 credit hours of undergraduate course work in speech pathology and/or related areas of study.
+The academic and clinical components of the program are consistent with the requirements for certification in speech-language pathology of the American Speech-Language-Hearing Association and for health and education licensures in speech-language pathology by the state of Virginia.
+Applicants should have completed pre-requisite undergraduate course work in speech pathology and/or related areas of study.
 Students may be admitted with deficiencies but should be aware that appropriate undergraduate prerequisites must be completed.

-Minimum requirements for a major in speech-language disorders include 43 credit hours of prescribed course work.
+Minimum requirements for a major in speech-language disorders include 44 credit hours of prescribed course work.
 Only one course with a grade of "C" may be accepted in the graduate degree program.